Free Shipping On Orders Above $75

 The Prophet ﷺ said:

-Blog Dealing With Spiritual Burnout as a Muslim Woman: Image with text "Burnout"
+Blog Dealing With Spiritual Burnout as a Muslim Woman Blog Image: Black background with text "Burnout"

-Guilt in Islam: When Burnout Turns Into Self-Blame
+Guilt in Islam: How Spiritual Burnout Turns into Self-Blame

 We are often told, directly or indirectly, that patience means silence, that reward comes from constant sacrifice, and that a “good Muslim woman” never complains.
 Over time, this can turn rest into something that feels selfish and exhaustion into something shameful.

-But the Prophet ﷺ never promoted a life of constant depletion.
+But the Prophet ﷺ never promoted a life of constant self criticism that leads to overburdening oneself.
 When one of his companions committed to praying all night and fasting every day, the Prophet ﷺ gently corrected him and said:

 Balance is not a modern concept.
 It is Sunnah.